CU-CommunityApps/cd-chef/cd-odsee/README.md

       }
       ```
 * Security Groups
+  * **WARNING** Be sure to configure real passwords (not checked into the repo) before opening up access to the public.
   * [odsee-security-group](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#SecurityGroups:search=sg-7329a30c;vpcId=vpc-71070114;sort=groupId)
     * This is the group that will be used to provide real access controls to ODSEE configuration.
   * [AWS-OpsWorks-Default-Server](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#SecurityGroups:search=sg-2e766348;sort=groupId)